-They want to get an hour workout in, but the day gets in the way and they can only get in 20 minutes so they don’t do anything.
-Let me tell you, a 20 minute workout is 100% more effective than NO workout!
+They want to get an hour workout in, but the day gets in the way, and they can only get in 20 minutes, so they don’t do anything.

 It’s one thing to hold yourself to high standards, but punishing yourself for not being perfect directly affects your self-confidence and is an impossible threshold to maintain.

 Practice truly does make perfect, but you won’t reach perfection if you don’t put in the practice time.

 4.)
 You Do Everything On Your Own

-It’s empowering to figure things out on your own, to have a hand in every aspect of a project, but it makes for a tough time.
+It’s empowering to figure things out on your own, and to have a hand in every aspect of a project, but it makes for a tough time.

 It’s recognizing your strengths and the strengths of those around you, leveraging everyone’s time and skills competently.

-Ask for help, learn from those around you and make real strides in less time.
+Ask for help, learn from those around you, and make real strides in less time.

 5.)
-You Hold On To Anger
+You Hold On To Anger Makes Life Harder

 “Holding onto anger is like drinking poison and expecting the other person to die.” – Buddha

 “Unresolved anger issues lead to anxiety, which can have long-term effects on your life… Long-term anxiety can pose dangerous risks to your physical and emotional states.
 Individuals who suffer from long bouts of anxiety can be at a greater risk for strokes.
-Serious memory loss, chronic sleep disorders and relationship issues can also develop.” – Psychguides.com
+Serious memory loss, chronic sleep disorders, and relationship issues can also develop.” – Psychguides.com

-However, when everyday occurrences set you off or you find yourself dwelling on past discretions, it’s time to let go.
+However, when everyday occurrences set you off or you dwell on past discretions, it’s time to let go.